Fly-Ronnie/Fly-Ronnie/README.md

 <br>
 I'm nearing the end of the Google/Coursera UX Design Certification program.
 I've also been taking classes online through OSU.
 I'm excited to be starting a new chapter and making connections in my home state.
 So, if anyone here is also interested in UX/UI, let's connect!
 I'd love to grab a coffee and chat!

 <strong>What I'm working on today:</strong> I'm currently working on a Mockup for a mobile app called Figure/Ground (fig.gnd.).
-It's a virtual gallery tour app that I took from a Sharpen Prompt.
+It's a virtual gallery tour app that I took from a Sharpen prompt.

 <!--
 **Fly-Ronnie/Fly-Ronnie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.